🍁My credit card was blocked and I almost got scammed in Canada🍁

 Is it lukewarm?

 So I contacted customer support by email.
-The time difference between Japan and the US is 13 hours.
-I wanted a quick response, but by that time all the good kids in Japan were asleep.
-It was no use.
+The time difference with Japan is 13 hours.
+I want a reply quickly, but all the good kids in Japan are asleep.
+It's no use.

 I was tired after work that day, so I finished what I needed to do and went to bed early